ErwanBarbedor/PlumeScript/readme.md

 #### Changes
 - Macro named parameters default value can be empty.
 - With a few exceptions, it is now impossible to have a command that is followed by both text AND an indented block.
+- `break` can no longer be used outside a loop.

 #### Bugfix
 - Fixed a bug where each line of an extended call was considered as an individual argument.